jku-win-dke/AISA-XMI-Mapper/README.md

 				sh:node aixm:TextNameType ;
 				sh:maxCount 1 ;
 			] ... .
 2. Stereotype **"object"**: For each UML class with stereotype "object" a SHACL shape / RDFS class is generated.
 Super classes and the three basic mapping methods are used exactly in the same way as in UML classes with stereotype "feature".
-The only difference between features and objects is that there are no TimeSlice classes in objects.
+The only difference between features and objects is that there are no added TimeSlice classes for objects.
 Example aixm:AirportHeliportUsage:

 		aixm:AirportHeliportUsage
 			a rdfs:Class , sh:NodeShape ;